 It is highly likely that due to practical constraints the test image set prepared at an individual site would be much less comprehensive than the test image sets prepared by QIBA.
 Consider what a more limited but still useful test image set would look like.

-Closed Issues:

-The following issues have been considered closed by the technical committee.
-They are provided here to forestall discussion of issues that have already been raised and resolved, and to provide a record of the rationale behind the resolution.
-It will be removed during publication of the Technically Confirmed Draft.